systeminit/si/app/docs/src/tutorials/creating-components.md

 To learn more, explore the reference documentation:

-- [Asset Schema Reference](/reference/asset/schema.md) for more information on how to author Asset Schema, including Input Sockets and Output Sockets.
+- [Asset Schema Reference](/reference/asset/schema.md) for more information on how to author Asset Schema.
 - [Asset Function Reference](/reference/asset/function.md) for more information on how to write functions